HackerN64/F3DEX3/README.md

   commands in the next DL to be fetched, rather than always fetching full buffers, saving some DRAM traffic (maybe around 100 us per frame).
 The bits used for this are ignored by HLE.
-- Microcode discards certain texture loads if they are identical to the last texture load.
+- F3DEX3 discards certain texture loads if they are identical to the last texture load.
 This dramatically reduces the performance penalty of repeatedly loading the same texture for instances of the same object--assuming the objects have only one texture, that texture is not CI, and that texture is of